 Across the Northeast, when people discover that a building predates the Civil War, they are eager to claim it for the Underground Railroad, without being expected to produce any evidence.

 Vietnam-era draft evaders are due for a romantic revival in popular culture.
 When it happens, I predict that we will see the same phenomenon with automobiles that we see with old houses.
 Everyone near the Canadian border with a 1960s or ’70s junker in the garage will be eager to claim that it was used to sneak draft dodgers into Canada.
-Every activist who led anti-war protests will be lauded as a Draft Evasion Agent.
+Every activist who participated in anti-war protests will be claimed as a Draft Evasion Agent.

 The best way for historians to head off these retroactive bids for glory is to find and interview draft evaders now, and get detailed accounts of the process of crossing the border, while they can still speak for themselves.